pydio/pydio-doc-admin-guide/3_identity_management/4_users_teams_visibility.md

 | User.Uuid | profile:standard | read   | allow  | user is visible in address books of other users |
 | User.Uuid | user:User.Uuid   | write  | allow  | user must be able to edit himself               |

-Where as when a user A creates a shared user B, by default B is not visible to others, thus the rules would be
+In comparison, when a _user A_ creates a _shared user B_, by default B is not visible to others.
+Thus the rules would be:

 | Resource | Subject        | Action | Effect | Comment                                       |
 | -------- | -------------- | ------ | ------ | --------------------------------------------- |